Are you ready to start a WordPress blog?

 There are so many lead generation plugins are available for WordPress.
 For our visitors, we recommend you OptinMonster.
-A premium plugin which can be integrated with WordPress, Magento, Joomla, and almost all CMSs.
+A premium plugin that can be integrated with WordPress, Magento, Joomla, and almost all CMSs.

-With the latest cutting edge technologies like a welcome mat, full-screen overlay, MonsterLinks, etc… OptinMonster knows how to properly convert your website visitors to email subscribers.
+With the latest cutting edge technologies like a welcome mat, full-screen overlay, MonsterLinks, etc. OptinMonster knows how to convert your website, visitors to email subscribers accurately.
 Plus, the plugin is compatible with every email marketing services.
 You can integrate it properly.

 When you handle a business blog, I recommend the premium one.
-The additional add-ons will make your coming soon pages more powerful.
+The additional add-ons will make your coming soon pages more compelling.

 Search engines are not the only way to bring traffic to a website.
-Most folks use social media for sharing news, tutorials, etc… Well, you could use that power!
+Most folks use social media for sharing news, tutorials, etc. Well, you could use that power!
 I am not talking about sharing your blog posts on your own Twitter and Facebook page.
-If the content is awesome users will share it on their wall.
+If the content is fantastic, users will share it on their wall.